crashka/cm/notes/DESIGN_NOTES.rst

 To Do - Immediate/Active
 ------------------------

-* get dbname from command line (station.py) or environment
-   * store dbname in MusicLib (instance!) and DatabaseCtx in MusicEnt
 * rectify denorm of composer/conductor/ensemble in performer/play_performer
 * abstract entity_string parsing
    * map "replacement character" (\ufffd for WRTI; \xef\xbf\xbd for WMHT) to wildcard for matching